airpair/creating-container-components-part-1-shadow-dom/post.md

 }
 ```

-We get red text, regardless of the rules in the shadow DOM's stylesheet, or how specific the selectors are, because the text doesn't move.
+We'll get red text, like in the image below--regardless of the rules in the shadow DOM's stylesheet, or how specific the selectors are, because the text doesn't move.

 TODO: Insert Image (of red, filled `ot-site`)